VictorDarvariu/causal-discovery-mbrl/README.md

 Several integration tests are provided that "smoke-test" the key parts of each of the 2 components described above.
 To check that the components were set up successfully, we recommend running these integration tests, which are substantially faster than the experiments themselves.

 ## Configuration
-Unzip the provided `code.zip` file in a directory, e.g., `/home/jane/git`.
+Place the subdirectories of `code` in a source directory, e.g., `/home/jane/git`.

 Set the following environment variables e.g. in your `.bashrc`, adjusting paths and directories as needed.